manuelAlonsoPerez/youtube_like_interface/README.md

 #### On linux terminal

-1. In target directory clone the repository from gitLab
+1. In target directory clone the repository from gitHub

 	` git clone https://github.com/manuelAlonsoPerez/youtube_like_interface.git`